audunhalland/unimock/README.md

 }
 ```

-we would like to tell unimock what `Foo::foo`'s behaviour will be, i.e. what it will return.
+we would like to tell unimock what `FooMock::foo`'s behaviour will be, i.e. what it will return.
 In order to do that, we first need to refer to the method.
 In Rust, trait methods aren't reified entities, they are not types nor values, so they cannot be referred to in code.
 Therefore, the unimock macro creates a surrogate type to represent it.
 By default, this type will be called

-`Foo__foo`.
+`FooMock::foo`.

 This type will implement `MockFn`, which is the entrypoint for creating clauses: